MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-apply-sales-transactions-manually.md

 11. Choose the **OK** button.
 12. Post the cash receipt journal.

-## <a name="to-apply-a-credit-memo-to-a-single-customer-ledger-entry"></a>To apply a credit memo to a single customer ledger entry
+## To apply a credit memo to a single customer ledger entry
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Credit Memos**, and then choose the related link.
 2. Open the relevant sales credit memo.
 3. To apply the credit memo to a single customer ledger entry when posting, in the **Applies-to Doc.
 No.** field, select the entry to which you want to apply the payment.